vamolessa/vamolessa.github.io/blog/mem_write.md

 }
 ```

-as a nice bonus from the `MEM` macro, it's also possible to use it with other `mem_` functions.
+As a nice bonus from the `MEM` macro, it's also possible to use it with other `mem_` functions.

-like `void* mem_zero(u64 size, void* ptr)` which is equivalent to `memset(ptr, 0, size)`.
+Like `void* mem_zero(u64 size, void* ptr)` which is equivalent to `memset(ptr, 0, size)`.
-what was previously:
+What was previously:
 ```c
     mem_zero(sizeof(platform->renderer_command_buffers), platform->renderer_command_buffers);
 ```
-became:
+Became:
 ```c
     mem_zero(MEM(platform->renderer_command_buffers));
 ```

-it works even with variables which are not array:
+It works even with variables which are not array:
 ```c
     // overlapped is a windows OVERLAPPED struct mem_zero(MEM(dir_watcher->overlapped));
 ```
-this is why i wrote `MEM` as `#define MEM(array) sizeof(array), &(array)` and not `#define MEM(array) sizeof(array), (array)` :) (there's no `&` in the second version).
+This is why I wrote `MEM` as `#define MEM(array) sizeof(array), &(array)` and not `#define MEM(array) sizeof(array), (array)` :) (there's no `&` in the second version).

-a little caveat to keep in mind though, is that the use of `MEM` with string literals is that it always includes the trailing `\0`.
+A little caveat to keep in mind though, is that the use of `MEM` with string literals is that it always includes the trailing `\0`.
-in this example i did want to copy it into the buffer. but for other cases, i've also defined these macros which exclude the `\0`:
+In this example I did want to copy it into the buffer.
+But for other cases, i've also defined these macros which exclude the `\0`:
 ```c
 #define STR_LEN(str) (LEN(str) - 1)
 #define STR_END(str) ((str) + STR_LEN(str))
 #define STR_MEM(str) (sizeof(str) - sizeof((str)[0])), &(str)
 ```

-you may argue that this is a lot of macros for your taste and i would even agree.
+You may argue that this is a lot of macros for your taste and I would even agree.
-however i'm still experimenting with this way of writing buf filling code and so far it seems promising.
+However i'm still experimenting with this way of writing buf filling code and so far it seems promising.

+This post was inspired by [Semantic Compression](https://caseymuratori.com/blog_0015) blog post.